alexdebril/feed-io/README.md

 [feed-io](https://github.com/alexdebril/feed-io) is a PHP library built to consume and serve news feeds.
 It features:

 - JSONFeed / Atom / RSS read and write support
-- Feeds auto-discovery through HTML headers
-- a Command line interface to discover and read feeds
+- a Command line interface to read feeds
 - Multiple feeds reading at once through asynchronous requests
 - PSR-7 Response generation with accurate cache headers
 - HTTP Headers support when reading feeds in order to save network traffic